federedef/GraphPrioritizer/README.md

 # README

 ## Overview
-This script is a Bash automation workflow for processing and analyzing biological datasets using various computational tools, including Python and R. In particular, this workflow focuses on using different biological networks, processing them through embedding, and using this information to prioritize causal genes related to a given disease.
+Bioinformatic workflow for processing and analyzing biological datasets using various computational tools, including Python and R. In particular, this workflow focuses on using different biological networks, processing them through embedding, and using this information to prioritize causal genes related to a given disease.

 ## Prerequisites
-Ensure the following dependencies are installed before running the script:
+Ensure the following dependencies are installed before running the `daemon.sh` script the manage the workflow:

 - Bash shell (Linux/macOS)
 - Python (by deafaul, initialized via `init_python`)